andrewraychawdhuri/andrewraychawdhuri.github.io/_pages/miscellaneous.md

 ## Letterboxd

-I like to watch movies and log what I watch on Letterboxd so feel free to give me a follow [here](https://letterboxd.com/andrewraych/)
+I like to watch movies and log what I watch on Letterboxd so feel free to check it out  [here!](https://letterboxd.com/andrewraych/)